kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 ## Styling with Vanilla Extract

-Guidlines when styling with VE:
+Guidelines when styling with VE:

 - Classnames should use camel-casing and always have `Class` suffix - `containerClass`